-you are going and the place from which

-you come is important.
+Being knowledgeable about the place you are going and the place from which you come is important.
 People in other communities like to know about where and how you live.
-Before your trip brush up on current events, and be knowledgeable on the area that you will be traveling.
-Present your views and questions with confidence

-Being knowledgeable about the place and pride, but be considerate of the views of your hosts and team members.
+Before your trip, brush up on current events and be knowledgeable on the area where you will be traveling.
+Present your views and questions with confidence and pride, but be considerate of the views of your hosts and team members.